Trading Taxes in the US

 Classification

-Day trading tax laws and recent cases tell us you’re a ‘trader’ if you meet the requirements tested in Endicott vs Commissioner, TC Memo 2013-199.
-Endicott is frequently discussed in tax cases and commentary on how courts distinguish between ‘traders’ and ‘investors’.
+Day trading tax laws and cases tell us you’re a “trader” if you meet the requirements analyzed in Endicott vs Commissioner, TC Memo 2013-199.
+Endicott is frequently discussed in tax cases and commentary on how courts distinguish between “traders” and “investors.”

 The two considerations were as follows:

-2. The individual aimed to catch and profit from the price fluctuations in the daily market movements, rather than profiting from longer-term investments.
+And, - The individual aimed to profit from short-term price fluctuations in daily market movements, rather than profiting from longer-term investments.

 In this case, the taxpayer’s primary strategy was to purchase shares of stocks and then sell call options on the underlying stocks.
 He aimed to profit from the premiums received from selling call options against the corresponding quantity of underlying stock that he held.

-He usually sold call options that held an expiry term of between one to five months.
+He usually sold call options that had expiration terms of between one to five months.
 Endicott hoped the options would expire, allowing for the total amount of the premium received to be profit.
-He was not trading options on a daily basis, as a result of the high commission costs that come with selling and purchasing call options.
+He was not trading options on a daily basis, due to the high commission costs that come with selling and purchasing call options.

 Endicott then deducted his trading-related expenses on Schedule C. This reduced his adjusted gross income.
-However, the IRS disagreed with the deductions and instead moved them to Schedule A. They insisted Endicott was an investor, not a trader.
+However, the IRS disagreed with the deductions and instead moved them to Schedule A. They asserted that Endicott was an investor, not a trader.

 Number Of Trades